-College credit can be earned during high school through the student's participation in Advanced Placement courses (AP), Running Start, PNWCC, and courses that are part of college-credit-agreements with specific colleges.
-These courses are designated in the catalog by this symbol:
+College credit may be earned during high school through the student's participation in Advanced Placement courses (AP), Running Start, Pacific Northwest College Credit (PNWCC), and courses that are part of collegecredit-agreements with specific colleges.
+These courses are designated in the catalog by this symbol .